 Left ventricular ejection fraction (LVEF) is the central measure of left ventricular systolic function.
 LVEF is the fraction of chamber volume ejected in systole (stroke volume) in relation to the volume of the blood in the ventricle at the end of diastole (end-diastolic volume).
-SV is calculated as the difference between EDV and end systolic volume (ESV).
+Stroke volume (SV) is calculated as the difference between end-diastolic volume (EDV) and end-systolic volume (ESV).
 LVEF is calculated from:

 LVEF: [SV/EDV] x 100

 Normal ranges for two-dimensional echocardiography obtained LVEF as per American Society of Echocardiography and the European Association of Cardiovascular Imaging are: